 Listen to Dr Jennifer Cohen on Feed Play Love

 Actions speak louder than words

 “We have to be really aware within ourselves about the way we talk about our bodies and also the food we are eating,” says Jennifer.
-“When we were young we labelled good and bad foods.
+“When we were young, we labelled foods ‘good’ and ‘bad’.
 Now we don’t use those words and we need to be careful to avoid putting power into food.
 Bad food is a food you can’t eat, like if it’s gone off or it’s mouldy, and that’s it.”

-Jennifer went onto explain that the same rule applies when it comes to using words like healthy and unhealthy.
+Jennifer explains that the same rule applies when it comes to using words like ‘healthy’ and ‘unhealthy’.

 “Healthy doesn’t mean much to kids as a word.
 So when kids get older, they get body image issues then they start using the language labels around food.”

 What can you say when kids ask for ice-cream at breakfast time?

 Jennifer recommends approaching foods from the perspective of what they can do for your body.